-Arts Therapy (EXA) is a process- and resource-oriented practice that combines psychological approaches with the creative process.
-It makes use of various art forms like painting, doodling, music, singing, performance, dance, writing, or video making.
-Often multiple art genres are included in a session, which makes EXA truly intermodal.
+Arts Therapy (EXAT) is a process- and resource-oriented practice that combines psychological approaches with the creative process.
+It makes use of various art forms like painting, doodling, music, sound making, performance, movement, writing, clay work or even video making.
+Often multiple art genres are included in a session, which makes EXAT truly intermodal.
 The instructions for particular activities are easy and fun.
 However, they have a high emotional impact.

 In the Expressive Arts settings, different art forms come into play to stimulate imagination and allow people to connect with their true longings.
 In the creative process, something surprising, touching, and beautiful can show itself: an existing resource, an undiscovered quality, a completely new perspective.
 In this way, people get an insight into what is needed, create more self-understanding and reconnect with themselves and the world on a deeper level.
 It helps them in building a long-lasting feeling of resilience and more stable relationships.
 Finally, they can bring the learnings from the art-based process into daily life and shape their realities in a much more caring and conscious way.

-In this method, the process of doing something else (an expression used first by H. Eberhardt) is emphasized and placed in the centre of attention.
+In intermodal Expressive Arts, the process of doing something else (an expression used first by H. Eberhardt) is emphasized and placed in the centre of attention.
 Created art pieces are as important as the process itself.
 They are acknowledged with equal attention and respect.

 Both the participants and the facilitators refer to the description of their experience based on what they see, hear, and sense in the present moment.
 They do their best to keep away from any interpretations or assumptions that could potentially come along.
 This descriptive approach stimulates emotional growth and widens the perspective on different aspects of everyday life.